 Night brushing.
-All brushing is important, but one in particular is especially, night brushing.
+All brushing is important, but one, in particular, is especially night brushing.
 During the night we produce less saliva and our mouth is exposed to bacteria, so night brushing is paramount to prevent cavities.

 Sugar.
 Avoid abuse of sugary foods and establish the relationship between intake of these foods with a good subsequent dental cleaning.
 Stickier sugars, such as those found in candy or gums, are the most harmful due to their holding capacity.

-Visit to the Dentist.
+Visit the Dentist.
 Good prevention is always more beneficial to our health.
 Therefore, it is not advisable to take the children to the pediatric dentist only if they have developed any pathology, but at least a couple of times a year.

 Continuous Learning.
 For children to get a good dental hygiene routine almost inadvertently, it’s good to introduce it in a way that’s fun and interesting to them.
-Thus, they will associate it with something positive and not to an imposition.
+Thus, they will associate it with something positive and not an imposition.

+Dental Blush is a Dental Office in Tamiami FL where our goal is to make the patient feel at home.
 We are excited for you to become a new member of our family!